bbauska/LFS171x/README.md

 <h3 id="ch1-x">Hyperledger vs. Other Permissioned Ledgers (Brian Behlendorf)</h3>
 What makes Hyperledger so unique, compared to other permissioned ledgers?

-So, Hyperledger is a really unique community in the open source landscape of different blockchain technologies.
+Hyperledger is a really unique community in the open source landscape of different blockchain technologies.

 We kind of model ourselves a little bit after Apache, and some of the other organizations out there that really are communities of communities, right?

 Within Hyperledger, we have different technology code projects, essentially.

 Projects like Fabric and Sawtooth, and a lot of the others that all of you will be finding out about, but, what these projects have in common is a set of development principles around working in the public, around, you know... even from the earliest ideas, you know, developers should be sharing that with other developers, right, not just something they build privately, then throw over the wall, and release this open code, but that starts out from day one as a public process, right, and multi-stakeholder as well.

-So, while projects do often start out as the work of one company or one small set of developers, we really come to trust technologies when we see that there's lots of people both using it and contributing to it.
+While projects do often start out as the work of one company or one small set of developers, we really come to trust technologies when we see that there's lots of people both using it and contributing to it.

-And so, that way, we know this is actually a project that will likely outlast any one company's commitment to it, right?
+That way, we know this is actually a project that will likely outlast any one company's commitment to it, right?

 That's a good basis for deciding what open source technologies to build on.

-So, at Hyperledger, we're trying to make sure that each of these projects fulfills that goal of being multi-stakeholder, of being active software development projects that get as quickly as possible to a production release, something that organizations can actually use in real production environments, and yet, still has the flexibility to explore a new concept, to explore a new consensus mechanism, a new way of writing smart contracts, right?
+At Hyperledger, we're trying to make sure that each of these projects fulfills that goal of being multi-stakeholder, of being active software development projects that get as quickly as possible to a production release, something that organizations can actually use in real production environments, and yet, still has the flexibility to explore a new concept, to explore a new consensus mechanism, a new way of writing smart contracts, right?

-So, that balancing act is really what we're trying to strive for inside of Hyperledger.
+That balancing act is really what we're trying to strive for inside of Hyperledger.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Other Distributed Ledger Technologies (Robert Schwentker)</h3>
 What are some examples of other blockchain and distributed ledger technology systems, and what are their benefits?

 Chain Core, created by chain.com, has initially been designed for financial service institutions, and for things like securities, bonds, and currencies.

 Their company has strong ties with Visa, Citigroup, and Nasdaq.

 The Corda distributed ledger platform is designed to record, manage, and automate legal agreements between businesses.
 It was created by the R3 company, which is a consortium of over a hundred global financial institutions.

 Quorum is a permissioned implementation of Ethereum, which supports data privacy.

 Quorum achieves this data privacy through allowing data visibility on need-to-know basis by a voting-based consensus algorithm.
 Interestingly, Quorum was created and open sourced by JPMorgan.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Chain Core</h3>
-Chain Core is an enterprise permissioned blockchain system that is mostly focused on financial services, like currencies, securities, derivatives, gift cards, and loyalty points.
+'Chain Core' is an enterprise permissioned blockchain system that is mostly focused on financial services, like currencies, securities, derivatives, gift cards, and loyalty points.
 The company partners with clients to launch and operate a network under the client's brand.
 Thanks to its strategic partnerships with companies such as Capital One, Citigroup, Fiserv, Nasdaq, Orange, Visa, etc., the company raised over $40 million in funding since 2014.
 Within the Chain Core network, the creation and transfer of assets is decentralized.
 However, as stated in the 2016 Kudelski Security report,
 "the operation of the network is governed by a designated set of entities known as a federation".
 The platform features the Chain Testnet, which allows decentralized application development on Chain Core, operated by Chain, Microsoft, and the Initiative for Cryptocurrencies and Contracts (IC3).